athertahir/development-with-wildfly/Lab Guides/md files/Chapter05/Episode_4.md

 # Lab : Testing Your Services with Arquillian
-In this chapter, you will learn how to test your microservices.
+In this episode, you will learn how to test your microservices.
 For this purpose, we will use Arquillian, a test framework designed to test software components using their dedicated runtime, instead of creating mock-based unit tests.
 This is the framework developer to work seamlessly WildFly Swarm and, effectively,a framework of choice for it.

 We will introduce Arquillian and present the purpose of the project and its main features.
 Later, you will learn how to develop, write, and configure tests for your services based on practical examples.